cesBis/webR-welcome/README.md

 Discovered webR and quarto at posit conf 2023 and wanted to try it out.

+This is rendered to GitHub pages via [this method](https://quarto.org/docs/publishing/github-pages.html#publish-command)

 these files come with `quarto add coatless/quarto-webr`
 - `_extensions/`
 - `webr-serviceworker.js`